pmtool/pmtool/README.md

 What is PMTool?
 ---------------------

-PMtool is dead and no longer maintained == PMtool is a project management software (based on PHP+MySQL) to create tasks for change/bug requests, post timesheets, and calculate number of times used.
+PMtool is a project management software (based on PHP+MySQL) to create tasks for change/bug requests, post timesheets, and calculate number of times used.

 Plus, it's completely free – you'll never have to pay any license fees to use